 Dr. Chunhua (Leo) Liao is a computer scientist in the Center for Applied Scientific Computing (CASC) at Lawrence Livermore National Laboratory.
-He works on the ROSE compiler infrastructure project led by Dr. Dan Quinlan.
-He is also associated with the SciDAC PERI program.
-His research focus has been on software techniques to improve the performance of both sequential and parallel programs, as well as productivity of programming.
-His research interests encompass parallel languages, especially OpenMP, optimizing compilers, and programming tools.
+His research focus has been on software techniques to improve the performance, efficiency and resilience of parallel programs, as well as productivity of programming.
+His research interests encompass parallel languages, especially OpenMP, optimizing compilers, runtime systems and programming tools.

 Prior to LLNL, he was a key developer for an OpenMP reference compiler named OpenUH, an academic branch of the Open64 compiler.
 He was also a contributor to the Dragon Analysis Tool and OpenMP validation suite.

 - Chunhua Liao, Yonghong Yan, Bronis R. de Supinski, Daniel J. Quinlan and Barbara Chapman, Early Experiences With The OpenMP Accelerator Model, 9th International Workshop on OpenMP (IWOMP), Canberra, Australia, Sept.
 16-18,2013 pdf slides

 - Jacob Lidman, Daniel J. Quinlan, Chunhua Liao and Sally A. McKee, ROSE::FTTransform::A Source-to-Source Translation Framework for Exascale Fault-Tolerance Research, Fault-Tolerance for HPC at Extreme Scale (FTXS 2012), Boston, June 25-28, 2012. slides